myadlan/DobyboxUI/README.md

 This is the UI and mockup design of DobyBox.

-Designed by Adlan Khalidi from [I'm an inline-style link with title](http://www.dezeek.com "Dezeek Media").
+Designed by Adlan Khalidi from [Dezeek Media](http://www.dezeek.com "Dezeek Media").